M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 17 active-X
+Version 9.9 revision 18 active-X
-New file type for help.
-Some minor fixes.
+A bug removed from lcase$()
+A new dat help file (replaced delimiter ' with !)
+New info.gsb with MAKEHELP (make dat file) and EXPORTHELPNEW (using dat file to export greek or english help) Help2000.mdb isn't part of this installation file (you can download it from github) Added a Greek pdf file also with the english M2000paper.pdf.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com